Livestock News

 These pre-inspection stations already feature corrals that function as initial checkpoints, where smaller groups of cattle are assembled, tagged with individual ID tags, and subjected to preliminary procedures, such as TB testing.
 However, at the time of the interview, Mexico had not fully responded yet.

-Roughly a million and a quarter of cattle come in to fill up about 5 percent of U.S. feedlots.
+Roughly 1.25 million cattle come in to fill up about 5 percent of U.S. feedlots.

 Pets and wildlife are equally at risk; Thrasher recounted a case involving a dog that traveled between Arizona and Mexico.